dheerajshetty07/Video-Games-Sales-Analysis/README.md

 For detailed insights, refer to the printed output and visualizations in the 'graphs/' directory.

 Data Source
-The data used in this project is sourced from the [Video Game Sales Dataset on Kaggle](https://www.kaggle.com/datasets/gregorut/videogamesales), compiled by GregorUT, covering global video game sales from 1980 to 2020.
+The data used in this project is sourced from the [Video Game Sales Dataset on Kaggle](https://www.kaggle.com/datasets/gregorut/videogamesales)

 Contributions
 Contributions are welcome!
 Feel free to submit a pull request or open an issue for suggestions or improvements.